Last updated on May 21, 2025

 Darksteel Citadel | Illustration by John Avon

 Wouldn’t it be fantastic if our homes and properties never broke down?
 On the fantasy planes of MTG, there are such places.
-Today I'm looking at indestructible lands.
+Today I look at the best best lands with indestructible.
 These lands ensure that they won’t be destroyed by any nefarious actions of your opponents.

 Let’s find out together!